 Biostatistics MS students interested in the PhD degree program have the opportunity to internally apply to the program in the summer after their first year, if eligible.
-The MS-to-PhD admissions process is as rigorous as the regular admissions process; typically one highly qualified student is admitted from the MS to the PhD program each year.
-This internal application is only available in the summer of the first year.
-Once admitted, the student switches to the PhD track and commences second year PhD coursework.
-Students who are not accepted are required to resume and complete all MS degree requirements, but may re-apply to the PhD through the UW Graduate School Application process.
+The MS-to-PhD admissions process is as rigorous as the regular admissions process; typically only one highly qualified MS student per year is admitted to the PhD program.
+This internal application is only available once - in the summer of the first year.
+If admitted, the MS student switches to the PhD track and commences second year PhD coursework.
+Students who are not accepted are required to proceed with completing the remaining MS degree requirements.
+Note: The student may re-apply to the PhD through the formal UW Graduate School Application process.

-Current MS students interested in applying to the PhD degree program should see admission requirements and application process below.
+Current MS students interested in applying to the PhD degree program should review the PhD admission requirements and application process below.

 - Pass the First Year (MS) Statistical Theory Examination at the PhD level and